1982 Milwaukee Brewers season

 The 1982 Milwaukee Brewers season was the 13th season for the franchise.
 The team finished with the best record in MLB (95–67) and won their first and only American League pennant.

 As a team, the Brewers led Major League Baseball in a number of offensive categories, including at bats (5733), runs scored (891), home runs (216), runs batted in (843), slugging percentage (.455), on-base plus slugging (.789), total bases (2606) and extra-base hits (534).
 This earned them the nickname "Harvey's Wallbangers", after their manager Harvey Kuenn.

-This would be the last time that the Brewers won a playoff game as an American League team.
-The franchise would move to the National League for the 1998 season, and would not win another playoff game until 2008.
+This would be the last time that the Brewers qualified for the postseason as a member of the American League.
+The franchise would move to the National League in 1998, and would not qualify for the playoffs again until 2008, 10 years after they became an NL member.